|

 Comprehending your dog’s “human age” can also provide valuable insight into its conduct.
 For instance, when your pup approaches its first birthday, it begins the “adolescent phase.”

-This is when your furry family member progresses from a puppy to a teenage dog.
+This is when your furry family member transitions from puppy to teenage dog.

 Throughout this stage, your dog will be active and energetic as it explores the world.